 The Bad: Different Types of Malicious Bots

-As we mentioned, threat actors leverage bots to execute online fraud, steal personal information, and attack websites.
-Fortunately, bot detection and mitigation solutions can help you prevent automated threats, but it’s a good idea to familiarize yourself with various types of bad bots that could potentially cause damage to your online business.
+As we mentioned, threat actors leverage bots to launch attacks at scale, increasing the profitability of their efforts, adversaries primary incentive is money, making cheap, easy to use, and highly effective bots their favorite tool.
+Fortunately, bot detection and mitigation solutions can help you prevent automated threats, but it’s a good idea to familiarize yourself with the various types of attacks bad bots are used for and the potential damage they could cause to your online business.

 Credential stuffing bots

-Credential stuffing is one of the most common automated threats used by fraudsters to takeover personal user accounts.
-Credential stuffing bots will automatically input known usernames and passwords that have been leaked from a data breach or purchased on the dark web until they are able to get into the account.
+Credential stuffing is one of the most common automated threats online businesses face.
+Attackers use bad bots to takeover user’s accounts.
+Attackers do this by having bots l automatically input known username and password combinations that have been leaked from a data breach or purchased on the dark web until they are able to get into the account.
 Successful credential stuffing is often a direct result of reusing usernames and passwords across multiple account types.

-These malicious bots can lead to account lockouts, financial fraud, and an increase in customer complaints and therefore a negative impact on brand reputation.
+These malicious bots can lead to account lockouts, financial fraud, fraudulent purchases, stolen loyalty points, and an increase in customer complaints and therefore a negative impact on brand reputation.

 Click fraud bots

 Click fraud bots scan websites and repeatedly click on paid ads, costing organizations a lot of money.
-Click fraud can eat up the majority of an advertiser’s marketing budget.
-Without a good bot detection system in place, this can go undetected and be incredibly damaging for businesses.
+The downside to this malicious bot activity is that click fraud can eat up the majority of an advertiser’s marketing budget and throw off ad performance reporting.
+Without a good bot detection system in place to protect against this bot behavior, this can go undetected and be incredibly damaging for businesses.

 Spam bots